grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 #### Step 3.
 Barter Credit

-In this exercise the group is going to trade in the beans, representing the CIC, for the goods they are trading, represented by slips of paper.
+In this exercise the group is going to trade in the beans, representing the CAV, for the goods they are trading, represented by slips of paper.

 Say:

 * _Remember, money is just an agreement between people.
 If we agree that beans are money, we can use them for trade.
 Imagine a trusted group of people in the community did the same: created a voucher, redeemable for their goods which we could use for a currency._
 * _We are now going to pretend that these beans are a kind of money.
-Each bean is worth 10 CICs, and we are saying the CIC is equivalent to the shilling of goods or services.
-I will now give everyone 10 beans, to represent 100 CICs.
+Each bean is worth 10 CAVs, and we are saying the CAV is equivalent to the shilling of goods or services.
+I will now give everyone 10 beans, to represent 100 CAVs.
 Make sure to count your beans so we all start out with the same number!_

 Give each participant 10 beans (You can choose the number and adjust the text above).
 Have them count to make sure they got the same as everyone else.

 * _Now, look at your white slips of paper - you should have 4 slips.
 On the back, write down a price for that item.
 It needs to be multiples of 10 shillings, because we only have the beans for now.
 Keep the prices / units as small as possible to accommodate for the value of beans that were given.
-10 beans represents 100 CIC so ideally your stock of goods or services is around there._
+10 beans represents 100 CAV so ideally your stock of goods or services is around there._

 Give them time to write on the back of each slip.
 Also do some slips for yourself, including one for a Boda ride.
 On the back, write down 50 etc.